bsramming/git-training-demo/content/training/trainingOverview.md

 ## You will learn:
 - How to use the primary git commands
-- How git integrates into your flow for the better
+- The general git command flow; when and why to use commands
-- A better understanding of how git can benefit your projects
+- A better understanding of how git can be used to improve collaboration

 All the training material and content can be found on a git repo!
 (Are you surprised?)